-In outright betting you’re placing a bet on the winner of, for example, a specific Grand Prix race.
+In outright betting you are placing a bet on the winner of a specific Grand Prix.
 You are offered varied odds for the different participating Formula 1 drivers, where you choose one of whom you think will win the specific race.
-To place the bet, simply click on the odds that we’re offering and then enter the desired amount of money you would like to place on the bet.
+This is certainly the most straight-forward bet type and a good one to start with if you’re new to F1 betting.

-F1 betting on a finishing position is another popular type of bet that we offer our players.
-A bet on a finishing position is usually limited into a position in the top three (Podium).
+F1 betting on a finishing position is another popular type of outright bet that we offer our players.
+A bet on a finishing position is usually limited to a podium place (in the top three).
 When you bet on Formula 1 and the finishing position, you simply choose the driver in the race that you think will end up in position 1-3.

 Live betting in Formula 1

 Are you the kind of player who prefers live betting and to place a bet In-Play in the heat of the moment?
-If yes, Unibet offers live betting on Formula 1 for you to take part in.
+If so, Unibet offers live betting on Formula 1 for you to take part in.

 Bet on the biggest Grand Prix races at Unibet with great odds.
 While the races are running, you can also check out our live betting section to place a bet In-Play to add even more excitement to the race.

 F1 qualifying betting

 A Grand Prix is not all about the Sunday race.
 So much about a driver’s success during an F1 weekend depends on their qualifying efforts the day before the race.
 Saturdays see F1 drivers enter qualifying, where they are effectively trying to set the fastest lap possible, so they can start higher up the grid.

 Qualifying is often overlooked by F1 betting fans but in fact it is one of the most vital parts of the weekend.
 In some cases, it’s as important as the race itself!